 - Completed application

-- Official ACT or SAT test scores (optional): Otterbein recommends having test scores sent directly from the testing agency.
-Otterbein’s ACT code 3318.
-Otterbein’s SAT code 1597.
+- Official ACT or SAT test scores.
+Otterbein recommends having test scores sent directly from the testing agency:

-- Official high school transcripts if you have earned less than 30 semester hours or less than 45 quarter hours of college credit after high school
+Note: Transfer students only need to submit an official high school transcript if they have earned less than 30 semester hours or less than 45 quarter hours of college credit after high school.

 - $35 application fee